 - Benjamin Franklin helped write the Declaration of Independence and experimented with electricity and lightning rods.
 His portrait is on the \$100 bill. - Benjamin Franklin wrote his autobiography by hand.
 (An autobiography is the story of a person's life, written by that person.)
 He wrote with brown ink.
-Ink was spilled over the page shown here; how do you think that might have happened?
+Why do you think ink spilled over the page?
 Imagine the story. - You are the interviewer.
 What questions would you ask Benjamin Franklin?